 Guarantees are also required for most other types of warehouse.

 The level of guarantee required for a distiller’s warehouse is calculated by reference to the potential average month-end duty liability on the spirits produced by the distillery that are stored in the distiller’s warehouse (meaning the throughput).

 Please refer to the table in paragraph 4.5 of Excise Notice 196 to establish the level of guarantee required.
 For example, a distiller’s warehouse with a proposed or current month-end stockholding of £3 million would require a guarantee of £250,000.
 One with a month-end stockholding of £100,000 does not have to provide a guarantee.

 Reductions apply to the level of guarantee for good compliance.
 The guarantee required is reduced by 50% after 2 years of good compliance.
 After a further 2 years of good compliance, it’s reduced to zero (paragraph 4.5 of Excise Notice 196 refers).

 A new business will have its initial guarantee based on anticipated levels of production and stockholding.
 HMRC will review the guarantee level on a regular basis to ensure it reflects actual production and stockholding.

 To apply for a financial guarantee, you must contact HMRC’s Financial Securities Centre (FSC).
-Please see paragraph 4.5 of Excise Notice 196 for further details.
+Read paragraph 4.5 of Excise Notice 196 for more information.

 10.5 Specific requirements to follow when storing spirits in a third-party warehouse